intel/ccloudvm/README.md

 Type ccloudvm connect amused-lancelot to start using it.
 ```

-By default, ccloudvm will assign 1GiB of memory, 1 VCPU and 60Gib of disk space
+By default, ccloudvm will assign 1 GiB of memory, 1 VCPU and 60 GiB of disk space
 to each new instance it creates.
 These resource allocations can be overridden
 both in the workload specification and on the command line using the --mem, --cpu,
 and --disk options.
 For example,

 ccloudvm create --cpus 2 --mem 2048 --disk 10 xenial

-Creates and boots a VM with 2 VCPUs, 2 GB of RAM and a rootfs of max 10 GiB.
+Creates and boots a VM with 2 VCPUs, 2 GiB of RAM and a rootfs of max 10 GiB.

 The --package-upgrade option can be used to provide a hint to workloads
 indicating whether packages contained within the base image should be updated or not